Openscapes/approach-guide/champions/pre-cohort-engage.md

 ::: {.callout-tip collapse="true"}
 ## Example Google Form

-Title: FDD Openscapes Champions Cohort
+Title: NASA Openscapes Champions Cohort

 Hello!
-This form is to nominate your research group to participate in the Openscapes Champions program for FDD.
-This opportunity is open only to lab groups affiliated with FDD.
-Please provide one nomination per research group, by August 20, 2021.
-See [\<https://openscapes.github.io/events/posts/2021-09-17-XXXX>](https://openscapes.github.io/events/posts/2021-05-07-XXXX) for more details.
+This form is to nominate your research group to participate in the NASA Openscapes Champions Cohort.
+This is a professional development and leadership opportunity for scientists that use data from NASA's Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs) and are interested in collaborative open data science practices and migrating their workflows to the cloud.

-\
+This opportunity is open only to research groups that use data from NASA DAACs.
+Please provide one nomination per research group, by February 1, 2022.
+See https://nasa-openscapes.github.io/champions for more information about NASA Openscapes, and https://openscapes.org/faqs for more details about team composition.\

 -   **First name**